-The winery "Julius Wasem & Sons" is located in the community Ingelheim (area Bingen ) in the German wine-growing region Rheinhessen, For the first time, the Wasem family was already operating viticulture in 1726.
-In the 17th century, the outbuildings were the seat of the noble family Knight Hundt von Saulheim and his wife Katharina, b. from Rodenstein.
-The foundation stone for today's operation was laid in 1912 by Julius Wasem (1894-1972), who set up the winery in the old noble residence in Ober-Ingelheim and was the first producer to bottle and market his wines himself.
-Among other things, he was a board member of the German Winegrowing Association and co-founder of the German Wine Label for Rheinhessen.
+The Julius Wasem & Sons winery is located in the Ingelheim commune (area Bingen ) in the German growing area Rheinhessen, The Wasem family was the first to prove viticulture in 1726.
+In the 17th century, the farm buildings were the seat of the noble family Ritter Hundt von Saulheim and his wife Katharina, née by Rodenstein.
+The foundation stone for today's business was laid in 1912 by Julius Wasem (1894-1972), who set up the winery in the old noble seat in Ober-Ingelheim and was the first producer to fill and market his wines himself.
+Among other things, he was a board member of the German Wine Association and co-founder of the German Wine Seal for Rheinhessen.
 In 1963 he handed over the farm to his sons Gerhard and Jochen.
-Today he is led in the third generation by their sons Holger and Burkhard Wasem.
-Attached are a wine bar and a wine hotel, run by their wives Ilona and Karin Wasem.
+Today, it is managed in the third generation by their sons Holger and Burkhard Wasem.
+Connected are a wine bar and a wine hotel run by their wives Ilona and Karin Wasem.